JCW had a fantastic day speaking at Vedanvi’s monthly Financial Services & Fintech Leaders Roundtable.

 6. Nurturing Success and Protecting Risk

 You should maximise success but while doing so, dedicate resources to mitigating risk.
 Reactive behaviour to problems is costly and can halt scaling altogether.
-Conduct regular risk assessments and risk registers, and have a process in place for issue escalation and resolution.
+Conduct regular risk assessments and have a process in place to escalate issues and resolve them quickly.
 Factor risk into your business infrastructure and invest in outsourcing or hiring a risk consultant if necessary.

 7. Evolve or Exit

 Whether you have plans to exit your business or not, you should be prepared to evolve or exit the company at any point.
 You should have an exit strategy in place way before this happens including shaping the business structure around enabling an exit.
-Planning an exit strategy should also encourage autonomy and self-sufficiency amongst employees and make your business model more efficient.
+This will also encourage autonomy and self-sufficiency amongst employees and make your business model more efficient.
 If a business cannot survive without a few key members, your current structure is weak.
 Be prepared to pivot quickly when necessary and plan for the event of growth by geography, merger or acquisition and IPO.

 Bringing it together

 Implementing the points covered at the roundtable may seem like more work from you, but ultimately, it’s working smarter not harder.
-More of it is about ensuring that your leadership team is shifting their decisions around the issues we’ve discussed and incorporating the right skill sets and people into your business to deliver on your growth objectives.
+More of it is about ensuring that your leadership team is shifting their decisions around the issues we’ve discussed and incorporating the right skill-sets and people into your business to deliver your growth objectives.